-At DigitalCoast Marketing, we help businesses in South Carolina manage their online paid marketing and pay-per-click campaigns including Facebook Advertising, banner ads, and more.
+At DigitalCoast Marketing, we help businesses in South Carolina manage their web design, online paid marketing and pay-per-click campaigns including Facebook Advertising, banner ads, and more.
 Out of all the major players in online marketing, Google is arguably the biggest for small-to-medium sized businesses.
 Google’s package of online marketing tools–which includes Analytics, AdSense, and AdWords–is perhaps one of the most widely used marketing service across the globe.

 Whether you manage your online strategy yourself or have a digital marketing company do it for you, it’s a good idea to familiarize yourself with AdWords, at least on a basic level.

 Google AdWords is an advertising platform that helps you manage your online marketing strategy.
 It’s free to sign up, which means you only pay when someone clicks on your ad.